Do you or someone you know want to participate in a clinical study? See information for patients and families.

 Section 113 of FDAMA mandated the creation of a clinical trials database to register clinical trials of investigational drugs for "serious or life-threating diseases and conditions" (November 1997).

-- FDA Final Guidance: Guidance for Industry: Information Program on Clinical Trials for Serious or Life-Threatening Diseases and Conditions (PDF) (March 2002)
+- FDA Final Guidance: Guidance for Industry: Information Program on Clinical Trials for Serious or Life-Threatening Diseases and Conditions (Issued March 2002; Withdrawn by FDA September 2017)

-- FDA Draft Guidance: Guidance for Industry: Information Program on Clinical Trials for Serious or Life-Threatening Diseases and Conditions (PDF) (January 2004)
+- FDA Draft Guidance: Guidance for Industry: Information Program on Clinical Trials for Serious or Life-Threatening Diseases and Conditions (Issued January 2004; Withdrawn by FDA September 2017)

 International Committee of Medical Journal Editors (ICMJE)

 ICMJE issued a clinical trial registration policy as part of the ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals , which is followed by more than 1,000 journals.
-The ICMJE Recommendations encourage journal editors to require that all clinical trials be entered in a public registry before the start of participant enrollment in order for the trials to be considered for publication.
-In June 2017, ICMJE amended its recommendations to include registration of an individual participant data (IPD) sharing statement (see IPD Sharing Statement data element on ClinicalTrials.gov) as an additional consideration for publication of reports for clinical trials that begin enrolling participants on or after January 1, 2019.
+The ICMJE Recommendations encourage journal editors to require that all clinical trials be entered in a public registry before the start of participant enrollment for the trials to be considered for publication.
+The ICMJE expects authors to meet all results reporting requirements of their funding and regulatory agencies.
+If there are no such reporting requirements, the ICMJE encourages authors to submit results information to the same database on which their trials are registered.
+In June 2017, ICMJE amended its recommendations (PDF) to include registration of an individual participant data (IPD) sharing statement (see IPD Sharing Statement data element on ClinicalTrials.gov) as an additional consideration for publication of reports for clinical trials that begin enrolling participants on or after January 1, 2019.

 - WHO (ICMJE) - ClinicalTrials.gov Cross Reference (PDF): Table mapping the WHO Trial Registration Data Set, required by the ICMJE registration policy, to the corresponding data elements in ClinicalTrials.gov